An auditors’ report lays bare how a range of benefactors funded a reckless president’s lifestyle by more than R7-million.

 Against the views of the prosecuting team, Mpshe ruled that Zuma’s rights to a fair trial had been poisoned by perceived meddling revealed in the so-called Zuma spy tapes.

-Now the M&G’s disclosure of the wealth of evidence available to the prosecution deepens the controversy surrounding Mpshe’s decision.
+’s disclosure of the wealth of evidence available to the prosecution deepens the controversy surrounding Mpshe’s decision.
 It also raises the stakes for the Democratic Alliance bid to have that decision reviewed.

 Finally, it lays bare in excruciating detail the ongoing recklessness of Zuma’s financial relationships.
 Those relationships not only lay the basis for the current Nkandla scandal, but expose fundamental questions about Zuma’s fitness for office.
 For instance: